Get insider access

 Custom

-The Samsung Odyssey Neo G7 has a great HDR color gamut.
+The Samsung Neo G7 has a great HDR color gamut.
 It has amazing DCI-P3 coverage, which is the common color space used in most HDR content.
-It has okay Rec.
-2020 coverage too, but it isn't very future-proof because the tone mapping is a bit off in that color space.
-Some colors in HDR look washed out, especially in the desktop with Windows HDR enabled.
+However, it has more limited coverage of the Rec.
+2020 color space with tone mapping issues.

 Unlike past Samsung monitors, there aren't dedicated HDR picture modes like 'HDR Dynamic' or 'HDR Game', and instead the HDR picture modes are the same as in SDR, but they perform differently.
 You can also change picture settings like Contrast, Sharpness, and Color.